Coldrain

-Coldrain (stylized in all lowercase) are a Japanese rock band from Nagoya, Japan, who were formed in 2007.
+Coldrain (stylised in all lowercase) are a Japanese rock band from Nagoya, Japan, who were formed in 2007.
 The band combines melodic singing with screams typical of the post-hardcore and metalcore genres.
 Although the band is Japanese, all of their songs are written in English.
 Since its formation in 2007, the band retained the same lineup with no member changes.
 The lineup consists of lead vocalist Masato Hayakawa, guitarists Ryo Yokochi (Y.K.C.) and Kazuya Sugiyama (Sugi), bassist Ryo Shimizu (RxYxO) and drummer Katsuma Minatani.
 Hayakawa has a Japanese father and an American mother and speaks both Japanese and English fluently.

 The band's first two albums, Final Destination (2009) and The Enemy Inside (2011), were both released exclusively in their home country of Japan.
 The group made their worldwide debut in 2014 with the reissue of The Revelation, which was previously released in 2013 under the label VAP, with the worldwide edition being released under Hopeless Records and Sony Music.

-Coldrain later released Vena (2015), Fateless (2017) and The Side Effects (2019).
-Their seventh studio album Nonnegative was released on 6 July 2022.
+Coldrain later released Vena (2015), Fateless (2017) and The Side Effects (2019) and Nonnegative (2022).
+In 2025, the band signed with Century Media Records and released their eighth studio album Optimize = Optdemise, a double album including their fifth EP Optimize (2025), which was released on 25 September 2026.
 They are best known for their songs "Mayday", "Gone", "Coexist", "Paradise (Kill the Silence)", "Vengeance", "Die Tomorrow", "No Escape", "The Revelation", "Envy" and "Feed the Fire".